 The course of study for the Postgraduate Certificate in Education comprises 60 points from courses listed in Schedule A to the Master of Education.

-The Certificate takes six months of full-time study to complete, or up to two years part-time, depending on course selection.
+The Certificate takes 6 months of full-time study to complete, or up to 2 years part-time, depending on course selection.

 With the approval of the Dean of Education and Health Sciences, you may elect to have the completed courses for the PGCertEd transferred to either a Postgraduate Diploma in Education or the Master of Education, in lieu of being awarded the PGCertEd.